Mesquite High School (Texas): Feeding patterns and school demographics

 Mesquite High School's relatively large size owes largely to the broad base from which it draws students.
-Directly, the school receives new freshmen from Agnew, A.C.
-New and Wilkinson Middle Schools with those schools, in turn, receiving students from the elementary schools Black, Gentry, Gray, Hanby, Tisinger, Mackey, Moss, and Shaw.
+Directly, the school receives new freshmen from Agnew and Wilkinson Middle School with those schools, in turn, receiving students from the elementary schools Black, Gray, Hanby, Rutherford Tisinger, Moss, and Shaw.

+The racial diversity of the school as of 2024 is 61% Hispanic, 27% African American, 9% White, and 3% other, including Asian and multiracial.